-You see that instrument you feel nobody would want to listen too, why not collaborate with bakers in school.
+You see that instrument you feel nobody would want to listen to; why not collaborate with bakers in school?

 Meet organizers to give you 5 minutes on stage.
 Cancel out any iota of doubt and sell your craft.

-I’m sure there are many more ways on how to make money in Nigeria as a student.
+I’m sure there are many more ways to make money in Nigeria as a student.
 But these suggestions are very applicable to every school.

-You’ve read this far and still undecided on what would work for you.
-I understand, it’s not easy combining school and any type of work.
+You’ve read this far and are still undecided on what would work for you.
+I understand it’s not easy combining school and any type of work.

 The questions should be, how dedicated are you?
 What are your strength and faults?
 Are you a writer?
 Do you love to look good?
 Dig in and search for your strongest suit.